YannGuidon/ttihp-HDSISO8_5L/docs/info.md

 ## How it works

 As the name implies, it's a high density shift register for deep digital delays.
-This one aims at 512 bits.
+This one aims at 512 bits of capacity.

 According to the PDK for CMOS IHP at https://github.com/IHP-GmbH/IHP-Open-PDK/blob/main/ihp-sg13g2/libs.ref/sg13g2_stdcell/doc/sg13g2_stdcell_typ_1p20V_25C.pdf